madebits/madebits.github.io/blog/2016/2016-12-24-Ubuntu-Chromium-Flags-Per-User.md

 --enable-vaapi
 ```

-Line starting with `#` will be treated as comments.
+Lines starting with `#` will be treated as comments.

 <ins class='nfooter'><a rel='next' id='fnext' href='#blog/2016/2016-12-19-Opera-On-Ubuntu.md'>Opera On Ubuntu</a></ins>